telerik/reporting-docs/embedding-reports/display-reports-in-applications/wpf-application/customizing/how-to-use-rounded-corners.md

 # Defining the Border Radius

-With the [Progress® Telerik® Reporting 2024 Q3 (18.2.24.806)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-2024-q3-18-2-24-806) release of Telerik Reporting, the border radius of the borders of the WPF Report Viewer can be modified from code behind or from the XAML:
+With the [2024 Q3 (18.2.24.806)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-2024-q3-18-2-24-806) release of Telerik Reporting, the border radius of the WPF Report Viewer's borders can be modified from the code behind or the XAML:

 ````C#
 public MainWindow()